 If you own a document camera, you can use that on Zoom.
 First, install it on your computer, then you can use it in two different ways.

 - Share the screen.
-When you choose share screen, then click on advanced options, then click on content from second camera.
+Choose share screen, then click on advanced options, then click on content from second camera.

-- With this second option, the shared screen will take up most of your participants’ screen, but they’ll still be able to see you speaking.
-With the first option, your participants can’t see you.
-But, if you want the meeting to be primarily in gallery view where everyone can see each other, this may be a better option.
+- With this second option, the shared screen will take up most of your participants’ screen, but they’ll still be able to see you speaking if they’re in split screen mode.

 Plug in a Second Camera